 - Contact the authorities.
 If you have been physically or sexually assaulted, it is important that you file a police complaint immediately.
 Contact your local law enforcement agency right away.
 You can also file a complaint with the EEOC, which has 50 field offices around the country.
 You may also begin the discrimination charge process online through the EEOC's web portal.
 This is all free to the public, which can be a valuable resource to individuals who cannot afford private legal counsel.
 At Kingsley & Kingsley, we offer a no-win-no-fee guarantee, which means, we don't charge you any fees unless you receive compensation for your losses.
 Our fees are usually a percentage of your recovery.

 - Retain an employment lawyer.
 It might be a good idea to seek legal representation regardless of whether or not you file a discrimination complaint within the company or through the EEOC.
 Legal counsel can be extremely valuable when it comes to guiding you through a technical process and further expanding your knowledge of employment law.
 You may also decide to file a workplace retaliation lawsuit against your employer if the issue is not resolved otherwise.

 If you have been discriminated against, harassed, or retaliated against at work, you may be able to seek compensation for damages and losses ranging from medical expenses, back pay, front pay, past and future pain and suffering, and emotional distress.
-Our lawyers understand that an employment dispute not only costs individuals their jobs and careers but also their health and emotional wellbeing, not to mention financial security.
+Our Los Angeles Employment Lawyers understand that an employment dispute not only costs individuals their jobs and careers but also their health and emotional wellbeing, not to mention financial security.
 The stakes are extremely high in these causes.